-Have you ever wondered how the reset button on your furnace works?
-What exactly does it do?
-The purpose of the reset button is to shut the furnace down before it can trip your circuit breaker.
+The purpose of the reset button on a furnace is to shut it down before it can trip your circuit breaker.
 The need for this may arise if the furnace becomes too hot, or if there is some sort of electrical system interruption.
+To get the furnace working again, you simply press the reset button back down again.

+However, if you press the reset button and your furnace turns off again, continuing to press the reset button can damage your furnace.
 If your furnace insists on shutting off despite your pressing the reset button, then it’s time to call an HVAC professional.
-Our technicians at Ambient Edge would be happy to take a look.
-Give us a call at 888-230-5160.

 Location of the Reset Button

 On some models, you may not be able to see the reset button right away due to the location of the blower motor.
-You may need to then reach toward the bottom and back of the motor to locate the reset button.
-Once you find it, you may have to press it for up to 30 seconds before it will actually reset the furnace.
+You may need to reach toward the bottom and back of the motor to locate the reset button.
+Once you find it, you will have to press it for up to 30 seconds before it will actually reset the furnace.

 Resetting a Gas Furnace